 Want to make money while you sleep?
 You’re not alone.
-In 2025, more women than ever are exploring passive income as a powerful path to financial independence.
+More women than ever are exploring passive income as a powerful path to financial independence.
 Whether you’re a stay-at-home mom, a full-time professional, or building your own business, earning extra money without clocking more hours is not just a dream: it’s a smart strategy.

 Passive income allows you to generate revenue with minimal ongoing effort after the initial setup.
 From investing in dividend stocks to selling digital products or renting out assets, there are dozens of creative and accessible ways to build long-term wealth.
 And the best part?
 Many of these income streams can be started with little capital or technical skills.